UI-Gurus/tutorials/react.md

 );
 ```

-What's going on here.
-Well, JSX in sight!
-First we defined a function to format a name passed as a parameter, then we define a new object called `user`, this object later will be passed as a parameter of the `formatName` function.
-Then we create a variable where we split JSX over multiple lines for readability.
-While it is not required, when doing this, it is recommended wrapping it in parenthesis to avoid the pitfalls of automatic semicolon insertion.
-Finally we pass this variable as a parameter of the `ReactDom.render` function,  remember that the first parameter of this function is the React element we want to render and the second the DOM node to place it.
-So, we write this HTML code, and in curly braces we can execute any JavaScript expression; in this case we are calling the `formatName` function with the user object.
+In the previous piece of code a function to format a name is defined, the name is passed as a parameter, then a new object called `user` is also defined, this object later will be passed as the parameter of the `formatName` function.
+Then a variable is created where the JSX is split over multiple lines for readability.
+While it's not required, when doing this, it's recommended wrapping it in parenthesis to avoid the pitfalls of automatic semicolon insertion.
+Finally this variable is passed as a parameter of the `ReactDom.render` function.
+In curly braces any JavaScript expression can be executed; in this case the `formatName` function is called with the user object.
 That's it, this is JSX and it will be like this ever, no matter how complex be the JavaScript expression or the amount of HTML code.

-Try it yourself!
-Go to `index.js` file and copy the above code replacing the `ReactDOM.render()` method.
-Now, you would have to see "Hello, Harper Perez!"" on the page
+If the above code is copied in the `index.js` file, "Hello, Harper Perez!"" is now displayed on the page.

 #### Automatic Semicolon Insertion

 In JavaScript, automatic semicolon insertion (ASI) allows one to omit a semicolon at the end of a line.
-While you always should write semicolons, knowing how JavaScript handles their omission is important knowledge, because it helps you understand code without semicolons and because it has effects in code with semicolons.
+Knowing how JavaScript handles the semicolon omission is important knowledge, because it helps to understand code without semicolons and because it has effects in code with semicolons.
 The parser treats every new token as part of the current statement, unless there is a semicolon that terminates it.
-Let's see some examples.
+Here are some examples.

 ```javascript
 a = b + c